KrzysiekJ/cardanodocs.com/_docs/technical/2017-05-14-hd-wallets.md

 <!-- @martoon TODO: perhaps this part better fits to protocols section -->

-HD wallets is a feature which allows users to derive keys in deterministic way from a common seed.
+HD (Hierarchical Deterministic) wallets is a feature which allows users to derive keys in deterministic way from a common seed.
 Basically, you generate an initial secret key `SK₀` out of a random seed.
 Then you can derive children `SK₀-₀`, `SK₀-₁` out of `SK₀`.
 From these children, you can derive `SK₀-₀-₀`, `SK₀-₀-₁`, `SK₀-₁-₀` and so on (derivations for a tree of arbitrary depth).